chadtopaz/computational-linear-algebra/activities/Activity-Interpolation.md

 State the (approximate) infinity norm of the error, that is,
 ||*f*(*x*) − *P*(*x*)||<sub>∞</sub>.

 b\.
 Repeat part (a) but using 100 Chebyshev nodes.
+Here, it’s preferable to use the interpolation command `barylag` and you will need to slightly modify your grid of *x* points for plotting so that they don’t extend past the range of the Chebyshev nodes.
+Try
+`x <- seq(from = min(xdata), to = max(xdata), length = 1000)` where
+`xdata` is your vector of x values for the chebyshev nodes.

 ### Problem 2 Solution